dinhanit/Abnormal_Behavior/Source/Data/README.md

 ## 1. About The Branch.
 <a id="about-the-branch"></a>

+### Examination regulations:

+- Student's laptop mush have camera, and it can work
+- While taking exam, don't cover the camera.
+If you cover, it means you're cheating

+### Abnormal Criteria:
+- As above, cover the camera
+- Look outside (up/down/left/right) too long (over 10s)

 This is an overview of the branch directory.

 <img src="https://github.com/DangLeChi/ChiTest/assets/122540817/eb0aa49c-f755-44da-b07b-4be5b9c72331" width="440" height="350">

 <!-- GETTING STARTED -->
 ## 2. Getting Started.
 <a id="getting-started"></a>

 This is an instructions on setting up project locally.

 ### 2.1 Pipeline.
 <a id="Pipeline"></a>